Richyy02/Richyys-discord-bot/README.md

 All these features are web scrapers and are built to run on the firefox geckodriver.

-#Installation
+# Installation

 First do pip install -r .\requirements.txt

 Create an .env file and add DISCORD_TOKEN = your_discord_token

-Finally do python3 main.py to run the bot.
+Finally type: python3 main.py in terminal to run the bot.